riak/riak.github.io/docs/configuring/v2-multi-datacenter/quick-start.md

 ---
 title: "Quickstart"
 id: configuring_v2_quickstart
+slug: quickstart
+sidebar_position: 0
 ---

 :::note "Deprecation Warning"
 v2 Multi-Datacenter Replication is deprecated and will be removed in a future version.
-Please use [v3](/riak/kv/2.2.3/configuring/v3-multi-datacenter/quick-start/) instead.
+Please use [v3](/docs/configuring/v3-multi-datacenter/quick-start/) instead.
 :::note

 The Riak Multi-Datacenter Replication Quick Start will walk you through